product guideMar 19, 2026·12 min read

 TIP

-Every agent prompt in the bundle is a standalone text file.
-You can customize scoring criteria, output formats, and routing logic without modifying the workflow JSON itself.
+Every agent prompt is a standalone text file.
+Customize scoring thresholds, qualification criteria, and output formatting without touching the workflow JSON.

 How the Pipeline Works